Interpretable Embeddings of Speech Enhance and Explain Brain Encoding Performance of Audio Models: Abstract

 \section{Abstract}

-Self-supervised speech models (SSMs) are increasingly hailed as more powerful computational models of human speech perception than models based on traditional hand-crafted features.
+Speech foundation models (SFMs) are increasingly hailed as powerful computational models of human speech perception.
 However, since their representations are inherently black-box, it remains unclear what drives their alignment with brain responses.
-To remedy this, we built linear encoding models from six interpretable feature families: mel-spectrogram, Gabor filter bank features, speech presence, phonetic, syntactic, and semantic Question-Answering features, and contextualized embeddings from three state-of-the-art SSMs (Whisper, HuBERT, WavLM), quantifying the shared and unique neural variance captured by each feature class.
-Contrary to prevailing assumptions, our interpretable model predicted electrocorticography (ECoG) responses to speech more accurately than any SSM.
-Moreover, augmenting SSM representations with interpretable features yielded the best overall neural predictions, significantly outperforming either class alone.
+To remedy this, we built linear encoding models from six interpretable feature families: mel-spectrogram, Gabor filter bank features, speech presence, phonetic, syntactic, and semantic features, and contextualized embeddings from three state-of-the-art SFMs (Whisper, HuBERT, WavLM), quantifying electrocorticography (ECoG) response variance shared between feature classes.
+Variance-partitioning analyses revealed several key insights: First, the SFMs' alignment with the brain can be mostly explained by their ability to learn and encode simple interpretable speech features.
+Second, SFMs exhibit a systematic trade-off between encoding of brain-relevant low-level and high-level features across layers.
+Finally, our results show that SFMs learn brain-relevant semantics which cannot be explained by lower-level speech features, with this capacity increasing with model size and context length.
+Together, our findings suggest a principled approach to build more interpretable, accurate, and efficient encoding models of the brain by augmenting SFM embeddings with interpretable features.

-Further variance-partitioning analyses revealed previously unresolved components of SSM representations that contribute to their neural alignment: 1.
-Despite the common assumption that later layers of SSMs discard low-level acoustic information, these models compress and preferentially retain frequency bands critical for neural encoding of speech (100–1000 Hz).
-2. Contrary to previous claims, SSMs encode brain-relevant semantic information that cannot be reduced to lower-level features, improving with context length and model size.
-These results highlight the importance of using refined, interpretable features in understanding speech perception.